brendon-wong/flask-exercises/Unit 2/06-larger-applications/02-many-to-many/lesson21.md

         self.name = name
 ~~~~

 We simply have two models along with a join table that we are calling EmployeeDepartment which contains two id's that are foreign keys.
 Things get a bit more interesting if you start thinking about the forms.
-For instance, let's say that you want to be able to select the departments to assing to an employee when you create that employee.
+For instance, let's say that you want to be able to select the departments to assign to an employee when you create that employee.
 You might think that you need a form that looks something like this:

 ~~~~
 from flask_wtf import FlaskForm